What is Google My Business?

 It’s essential to keep your hours of operation accurate, i.e., when you open and close and even special hours for holidays and events.

-Use Google My Business as a dashboard to gain critical insights of your audience and local search performances used by them.
+Use your Google Business Profile as a dashboard to gain critical insights of your audience and local search performances used by them.

 Tips for representing your business on Google